Mobile Family Travel Guide

 Dining Tips for Families

-Seafood Shacks on the Causeway
+Seafood shacks along the Causeway

-$30–$45 for family of four
+Mid-range - family of four around $60-80

 Tips by Age Group